TEXT AMENDED ON MARCH 23, 2026

 File contents

-The file submitted to the CALQ must include the following elements, in French or English.
-Documents or parts of documents submitted in a language other than French or English must be accompanied by a translation signed by a professional translator.
+The file submitted to the CALQ must include the following elements, in French.
+Some of these documents must be submitted in their original language, accompanied by a translation signed by a professional translator.
+This applies to press reviews, bibliographies, and supporting materials.

 The personal information contained on this form is not forwarded to the expert assessors.